Medically reviewed by Drugs.com. Last updated on Oct 1, 2021.

 Vpriv Dosage and Administration

-Vpriv is a lyophilized powder, which requires reconstitution and dilution, and is intended for intravenous infusion only.
-Vpriv contains no preservatives and vials are single-use only.
-Discard any unused solution.
+Vpriv is a lyophilized powder, which requires reconstitution and dilution, using sterile technique, prior to intravenous infusion.
 Vpriv should be prepared as follows:

 Dosage Forms and Strengths